 Why loud mobile phones and copper theft are related…

 That’s it, it’s official, I have become a grumpy old woman decrying the end of common decency.
-Or in other words, what’s the link between copper theft and trampled toes.
+Or in other words, copper theft and trampled toes are linked.
 Let me explain.

 Yesterday morning as I travelled to the office by train, my wellbeing was challenged from a number of directions.
 Number one… continuing my tirade on the absence of i-tiquette in this modern communication age, I’m increasingly affronted by extreme mobile phone usage in public.
 By all means use them, the point is contact while you’re on the move, but please, talk as if you were having a private conversation with someone sat next to you.
 One person’s urgency doesn’t have to be conveyed to all and sundry.
 Does that call really have to happen immediately, here, now, with an audience?